-If endothelial cells are not seeded in the vascular channel, fill the vascular channel with cell-specific media before seeding the tumor cells.
+If endothelial cells are not seeded in the vascular channel, flush all channels with cell-specific media before seeding the astrocytes or pericytes.

 Figure 1.
 Schematics of linear and radial SynVivo IMN devices.
 Endothelial cells will be seeded into the vascular channels (highlighted in blue).
-Tumor cells will be seeded into the tissue chambers (highlighted in red).
+Astrocytes and/or pericytes will be seeded into the tissue chambers (highlighted in red).